 1) Begging the Question

 Notice all the presuppositional baggage Walsh brings to the table.
-When He claims a good and loving God would never do something, the question is begged.
-Says who?
+When he claims a good and loving God would never do something, the question is begged: says who?
 How does Walsh know what a good and loving God ought to look like?
-How does Walsh know whether or not the actions of a divine, eternal, omniscient, holy being have direct analogs to the actions, desires, and wills of creaturely, limited, sinful beings?
-Where does Walsh get his sure, confident, objective, infallible knowledge of exactly what a loving God acts like?
+Where does Walsh get his sure, confident, objective, infallible knowledge of exactly what a loving God looks and acts like?

-The ironic thing is that he cannot claim he gets it from the Bible.
-He already dismissed what the Bible might say based on his presupposition.
-He came to the bible already knowing what a good and loving God is apparently, and that is why there is no sense in quoting the Bible to him.
+The ironic thing is that he cannot claim he gets it from the Bible, for he already dismissed what the Bible might say based on his presuppositional commitment.
+He came to the Bible already knowing what a good and loving God looks like, and that is why there is no sense in “quoting the Bible”to him.
 He has made up his mind before entering into the biblical discussion.
 Such is the reason he cannot be bothered with things like exegesis.